Stencyl/stencylpedia/chapter-4/backgrounds.md

 ## Auto-Scrolling

-Some games call for a background that automatically scrolls, regardless of the player’s progression through a scene.
+Some games call for a background that automatically scrolls, regardless of the player's progression through a scene.
 Auto-scrolling can impart the sense of **constant motion**.

 This Stencyl game [demonstrates](http://www.stencyl.com/game/play/2014) auto-scrolling at its best.

-> **Note:** Don’t confuse auto-scrolling backgrounds with the notion of an auto-scrolling level in Super Mario Bros, the kind where you’re forced to stay on screen and complete the level at the set pace.
+> **Note:** Don't confuse auto-scrolling backgrounds with the notion of an auto-scrolling level in Super Mario Bros, the kind where you're forced to stay on screen and complete the level at the set pace.
 We cover this topic inside our [Camera](http://www.stencyl.com/help/viewArticle/114/) article.

 #### How To: Enable Auto-Scrolling